ErnSur/QuickEye-Utility/Packages/com.quickeye.utility/OneAsset/README.md

 ## UnityEngine.Object and a Singleton pattern (Disclaimer)

-By definition a singleton is a class which:
+By definition, a singleton is a class that:
 - Has only one instance
 - Provides a global (static) access to this instance

-Despite the singleton term used throught this pacakge it may be benefitial not to associate this implementation with the standard singleton pattern.
+Despite the "singleton" term used throughout this package it may be beneficial not to associate this implementation with the standard singleton pattern.
-This is for the reason that the `UnityEngine.Object` (base class of `MonoBehaviour` and `ScriptableObject`) allows for creation and destruction of any object, at any time, from any place.
+This is for the reason that the `UnityEngine.Object` (base class of `MonoBehaviour` and `ScriptableObject`) allows for the creation and destruction of any object, at any time, from any place.
 That means the following is possible and legal:
 ```c#
 // Destroy a singeton